-FIGURE 3:

-Social Security Coverage - Governing Body Elected Officials (i.e. city council, township, county or school board, or special districts).
+FIGURE 3:Social Security Coverage - Governing Body Elected Officials (i.e. city council, township, county or school board, or special districts).

-DATE FIRST Elected or Appointed LEVEL OF Earnings DID OFFICIAL Enroll in DCP?
+DATE FIRST ELECTED OR APPOINTED LEVEL OF Earnings DID OFFICIAL Enroll in DCP?
 WITHHOLD SOCIAL SECURITY?
 (OASDI) After 6/30/02 n/a Yes No. Mandatory Social Security participation is not applicable due to the DCP coverage.
 After 6/30/02 n/a No Yes.
-Federal law mandates Social Security participa- tion for elected officials who are not members of a public retirement plan (DCP).
-Before Less than 6/30/02 \$425 in all months \$425 in Yes No. Mandatory Social Security participation is not applicable due to the DCP coverage.
-No Yes.
-Federal law mandates Social Security participa- tion for elected officials who are not members of a public retirement plan (DCP).
+Federal law mandates Social Security participation for elected officials who are not members of a public retirement plan (DCP).
+20.0.0 Less than \$425 in Yes No. Mandatory Social Security participation is not applicable due to the DCP coverage. all months No Yes.
+Federal law mandates Social Security participation for elected officials who are not members of a public retirement plan (DCP).
 Before 6/30/02 More than \$425 in any single month n/a Yes.
-Social Security participation is required for all elected officials who had the option to join the Coor- dinated Plan even if the officials did not choose to become PERA members.
+Social Security participation is required for all elected officials who had the option to join the Coordinated Plan even if the officials did not choose to become PERA members.
 This is due to Minnesota's 218 Agreement covering the Coordinated Plan.